 "It was very clear a deal could come as quickly as the end of the month," Nygren said.

-Olsen, who agreed with that timeline, said he wanted to hold off on passing Wisconsin's overdue state budget "until we know what's going on with this."
+Olsen said the state could announce it has entered into a memorandum of understanding with Foxconn by the end of the month.
+Olsen said he wanted to hold off on passing Wisconsin's overdue state budget "until we know what's going on with this."

 Adding in Foxconn incentives is a new twist.